-HIV Transmission elimination initiative Amsterdam
+HIV transmission elimination initiative Amsterdam

 Related to our work in Amsterdam, we are also involved characterising the spread of HIV in Seattle, USA.
 The particular focus is on better understanding the sources of new infections among adolescents and migrants, and how to stop them.
 Drawing parallels to the epidemic context in Amsterdam is a particularly exciting part of this work.
-This work is funded through the NIH.